Your Guide to Cinque Terre

 Cinque Terre basically means “five lands” or “five towns” in Italian, because Cinque Terre is made up of five little villages – and you get to each of them via train, which takes around 2-4 minutes from one village to the next.

-If you’re planning on going in the summertime like I did, beware… it gets busy.
+However, if you’re planning on going in the summertime like I did, beware… it gets busy.
 The trains get packed.
 The weather gets hot.

 One of the trains flew by us so fast and so close, that all the moms in my little group for the day claimed we were, “trying to avoid becoming scrambled eggs”.